section-engineering-education/engineering-education/content/articles/building-model-using-code-first/index.md

   - url: /engineering-education/building-model-using-code-first/hero.PNG
     alt: How to Build A Model using Code First Migration Hero Image
 ---
 There are 3 workflows when building a model in an EntityFramework.
-These include `database first`, `Code first`, and `model first`.
+These include `database first`, `code first`, and `model first`.
 <!--more-->
 **Database first workflow:** starts with the database.
 We design our tables using visual designers.
 The EntityFramework will then create the domain classes based on the database.

 **Code first workflow:** starts with the code.
 We create the domain classes.
 The Entity-Framework will then generate the database table for us.

 **Model first workflow:** utilizes a feature in visual studio called visual designer.
 The visual designer will model classes and their associations.
 It creates some kind of a UML diagram.
 Based on this diagram, the entity framework will generate domain classes for us.

 In this article, we’ll learn how to build a domain model for our API using the `code first` workflow.

-### Table of contents.
+### Table of contents
 - [Prerequisites](#prerequisites)
 - [Setting up the project](#setting-up-the-project)
 - [Setting up the domain model](#domain-model-setup)